 Brighton in 1946

 When this film was made in 1946, Brighton received 2 million visitors a year.

 We are shown the pier, amusements, portrait sketcher, a shell fish shop, a palmist parlour, ice cream, deckchairs and interesting fashions of the time.

-Just two years after the Second World War ended, British Pathé came to record the seaside crowds enjoying themselves.
 Already modern blocks of flats face the seafront, although the Grand Hotel, Regency Pavilion and Aquarium are seen too.